acrid0301/RNano.HelloWorld/Readme.md

 4. The project has multiple start up.
 It will start the api first and then the console application.
 5. Run the solution project

-### Meta

-See Notes. please email me at randy.nano@nano-brothers.com if you have questions/comments from this code.